Takayuki Yagi

-Takayuki Yagi is a Japanese professional wrestling referee and former professional wrestler who works for the Japanese professional wrestling promotion Dragon Gate.
+Takayuki Yagi (八木 隆行, Yagi Takayuki) is a Japanese professional wrestling referee and former professional wrestler who works for the Japanese professional wrestling promotion Dragon Gate.

 Biography

 Wrestler

 Yagi joined the Toryumon system as a part of the T2P class.
 He started his career under his real name, and his initial gimmick was that of a fisherman who carried a large flag with a sea-oriented design to the ring.
 Following the formation of the Italian Connection on March 3, 2002, he was accepted into the unit and renamed Pescatore Yagi, "pescatore" being the Italian word for fisherman, and he began carrying a large Italian flag to the ring instead.

 When the ItaCon admitted on January 23, 2003 that they were all indeed Japanese and not Italian, Yagi admitted that he was not a fisherman, but instead the son of a baker.
 Stable leader Milano Collection A.T. then (kayfabe) banished him to his father's bakery to learn the family trade.

 He would make his return as Bakery Yagi, costing Crazy MAX a match against the Italian Connection by whacking SUWA in the knee with a baguette.
 At this point, the Italian Connection was full of internal strife as to whether the stable was to be face or heel.
 As Bakery, he came down on the heel side.
 He began carrying loaves of bread to the ring, and using them as weapons in matches.
 When the ItaCon split, Yagi sided with the heels.

 Yagi's in-ring career would end as part of the unnamed ItaCon breakaway faction.
 He, group leader Shuji Kondo, and brother YASSHI were in the ring when Kondo ordered him to the back to get some bread he baked.
 While he was backstage, Toru Owashi entered the ring.
 He made the statement that "sumos don't eat bread", and the three men attacked Yagi, shoving his bread down his throat.